 The magistrate or judicial registrar is able to make a wide range of orders as part of a diversion plan, including:

-While a diversion plan is undertaken, the charges are adjourned.
+When a diversion plan is implemented, the charges are adjourned.
 When the case returns to court, if the person has met all the conditions of the diversion plan, the charges are discharged and no finding of guilt or conviction is recorded.

 If the conditions of the diversion plan are not met, the matter is referred back to the mention court or the Magistrates’ Court, as if the matter was being listed for the first time.
 All information about the diversion program is removed from the person’s file.